dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1495: Bottled water's production impacts resources negatively.
+### T1495: Bottled water production has a significant environmental footprint.

 |Support|
 |---|